kabizzle/Dungeon-Game/README.md

 - q: exit game

 Input is line buffered, so the player needs to press "Enter" after the command to observe its impact.

+## Features I Implemented

+- isBlocked function (checks whether the player is allowed to move to the tile at the specified position)
+- createMonsters function (creates specified number of monsters and places them at random positions in the game area)
+- moveTowards function (moves a monster one tile towards the player’s location)
+- moveAway function (moves a monster one tile away from the player’s location)
+- monsterAction (invokes an action for every monster alive in the game)